Back to Events

 Presentations and schedule subject to change.

-BLOWMOLDING VS ROTOMOLDING — Comparison (Matt Bushman)
+BLOWMOLDING VS ROTOMOLDING — Comparison (Matt Bushman-Plasticraft)

 A process decision matrix is presented to help determine the appropriate method to produce hollow plastic parts.
 Plus a bonus look at a HI-BRED set up which incorporates aspects of blow molding into rotational molding.